 By Gwen Roth, Hamilton County Soil and Water Conservation District, and Jennifer Korn, Pleasant Ridge Branch Manager

-By now, you probably know that the Brood X periodical cicadas are emerging in our region in early May.
+The cicadas are here!
+By now, you probably know that the Brood X periodical cicadas are emerging in our region during May.
 These cicadas burrowed underground as nymphs in 2004.
 The now-adult cicadas emerge for the final few weeks of their life to reproduce, creating the nymphs that are emerging in 2038.

 While it is impossible to know the exact number of cicadas emerging, they have been as dense as 1.6 million per acre which equals a lot of cicadas.
 Cicadas are loud, large, and having one fly at your head is a bit scary, but they are harmless to people and are ecologically beneficial.
 These are just a few of the interesting facts about periodical cicadas.
 Learn more at CicadaSafari.org, opens a new window.